iifl-logo

 Investment: Alok Infrastructure Limited

 The Company made certain investments in the realty sector through its 100% subsidiary Alok Infrastructure Limited.
 The plan was to create value and monetise the same at the right opportunity.
-However, depressed market conditions in the real estate space resulted in the Company having to dispose of some of its assets at losses.
-The Company has also provided for the loans / advances which are not recoverable from its subsidiaries.
-There are no operations being carried out presently in Alok Infrastructure Limited and it had no revenue for the year (Previous Year "Nil") and loss for the year was Rs.
-8.08 crore (Previous Year loss of Rs.
-12.73) Crs.
-The loss is mainly on account of interest provision on loan.
+However, depressed market conditions in the real estate space resulted in the Company having to dispose off some of its assets at losses.
+The Company has also provided for the loans / advances to the extent not recoverable from its subsidiaries.
+The revenue from operations during the year were Rs.91.41 crore as compared to Nil in the previous year and profit for the year was Rs.27.28 crore (Previous Year loss of Rs.8.08) crore.
+The profit is due to sale of brought forward inventory in the real estate business.

 Other Subsidiaries